tomjnixon/ARCADE2ics/README.md

 - This can be accessed at [http://www2.cs.man.ac.uk/~user_name/timetable.ics](http://www2.cs.man.ac.uk/~user_name/timetable.ics)
 - If using Google calendar, this address will not work (due to robots.txt).
   You may use [http://tnutils.appspot.com/timetable-user_name.ics](http://tnutils.appspot.com/timetable-user_name.ics) instead.
-- By default, this is updated every day at 3:30am.
-- To manually re-generate the timetable, run run.py.
+- To manually re-generate the timetable, run `run`.
 - To change the names of modules in the calendar, edit `~/.unit_titles`.
 This is in the form of a python dictionary, and should be fairly self-explanatory.

 Licence